adonisjs/v5-docs/content/api/database/query-builder.md

 }).avg('total_marks.total')
 ```

+---

-## where
+### where
 The `where` method is used to define the where clause in your SQL queries.
-The query builder accepts a wide range of arguments types to let you leverage SQL complete power.
+The query builder accepts a wide range of arguments types to let you leverage the complete power of SQL.

+The following example accepts the column name as the first argument and its value as the second argument.

 ```ts
 Database